SchlossVRL/assign-infer-colormaps/README.md

 ## FOLDER: dataSets
 ### Data files

-ASSOCIATION RATINGS:
+RATINGS:

 `sunMeanAssoc.csv`, `shadeMeanAssoc.csv`, `iceMeanAssoc.csv`, `fireMeanAssoc.csv`, `waterMeanAssoc.csv`: store the data from the association ratings task

 `noSunAssoc.csv`, `noShadeAssoc.csv`, `noFireAssoc.csv`, `noWaterAssoc.csv`, `noIceAssoc.csv`: store the data from the endpoint association ratings task for no each domain concept

-`lotSunAssoc.csv`, `lotShadeAssoc.csv`, `lotFireAssoc.csv`, `lotWaterAssoc.csv`, `lotIceAssoc.csv`: store the data from the endpoint association ratings task for a lot each domain concept
+`meanDarknessRatings.csv`: store the data from darkness ratings task for the color pairs from Exp.
+3

 COLORMAP INTERPRETATIONS